calbertiboms/INDE_577/Supervised Machine Learning/Linear Regression/README.md

 In this project, we:
 1. Implement a single-neuron model for linear regression.
-2. Train the model using gradient descent with different learning rates.
+2. Train the model using gradient descent.
 3. Visualize how changes in hyperparameters affect performance.

 ![Neuron Model](https://raw.githubusercontent.com/RandyRDavila/Data_Science_and_Machine_Learning_Spring_2022/refs/heads/main/Lecture_3/ThePerceptronImage.png)